Peru & Bolivia Highlights

 • Activities & excursions

-Fly to Cusco, the historic Inca capital, and venture into the captivating Sacred Valley, marveling at the archaeological wonders of Pisac, Chinchero, and Ollantaytambo.
+Fly to Cusco, the historic Inca capital, and venture into the dramatic Sacred Valley, marvelling at the archaeological wonders of Pisac, Chinchero, and Ollantaytambo.
 The pinnacle of the journey awaits at Machu Picchu, the legendary Lost City of the Incas.

-Back in Cusco, witness the grandeur of Sacsayhuamán, explore bohemian San Blas, and visit the majestic Cathedral and Koricancha.
-Continue your adventure, uncovering Tipon's hydraulic marvel and the Andahuaylillas chapel.
-Cruise Lake Titicaca to Sun and Moon Islands before reaching La Paz, Bolivia's breathtaking capital.
+In Cusco, witness the grandeur of Sacsayhuamán, explore bohemian San Blas, and visit the majestic Cathedral and Koricancha.
+Continue your adventure through the Andes, uncovering Tipon's hydraulic marvel and the Andahuaylillas chapel.
+Cruise Lake Titicaca, visiting the Sun and Moon Islands before reaching La Paz, Bolivia's breathtaking capital.

 Conclude with leisure time in La Paz, enjoying this incredible city with its stunning scenery and amazing cable car ride across its skyline.